VB6Hobbyst7/FF4-Randomizer/readme.txt

     only the contents are changed.
 Normally, only items that were accessible originally can be found in the chests.

 u - Un-dummy items that were removed from the original FF2US.
+This will make
+    them available in shops and in chests if you randomize either of those.